 - Use binders with plastic sheet protectors.

-These provide the ability to keep the recipes clean, organized and easy to add to (just pop in more plastic protectors), but I find this method to be somewhat bulky and inefficient.
-If you want to keep things in alphabetical order, you’re forever shuffling and rearranging when adding new recipes.
-If you have a large recipe collection, count on maintaining several photo albums or binders.
+These provide the ability to keep the copies clean, organized and easy to add to (just pop in more plastic protectors), but I find this method to be somewhat bulky and inefficient.
+If you want to arrange things in alphabetical order, you’re forever shuffling and rearranging when adding new ones.
+If you have a large collection, count on maintaining several photo albums or binders.

 - Looseleaf pages in a binder, or spiral notebooks.
-This method has the same downside as above, it’s not flexible to rearrange and sort.
-The binder is easy to insert pages wherever you like, but a lot of times recipes won’t fill a whole page so you’ll have a couple written on each side–now how to insert new ones?
+This system has the same downside as above, it’s not flexible to rearrange and sort.
+The binder is easy to insert pages wherever you like, but a lot of times ingredients & instructions won’t fill a whole page so you’ll have a couple written on each side–now how to insert new ones?

-- Recipe boxes are great, but they’re typically too small if you have more than a small collection of recipes.
+- Boxes are great, but they’re typically too small if you have more than a small collection.

-- Pocket file folders to toss in all clippings, papers and recipe cards.
-Each file folder is a category, such as “Breads”, “Salads”, “Desserts”, etc. This can quickly get cumbersome though if you have a large collection of recipe cards and clippings in a folder to pick through when trying to find a certain recipe.
+- Pocket file folders to toss in all clippings, papers and cards.
+Each file folder is a category, such as “Breads”, “Salads”, “Desserts”, etc. This can quickly get cumbersome though if you have a large collection stashed in the folder to pick through and trying to find something in particular.

-- Use a long index card file box.
-They can hold a huge amount of index or recipe cards.
+- Use a long index card file box, they can hold a huge amount.
 Easy to add to, easy to rearrange and organize.
 It’s a recipe box on steroids.
 If you need more than one, they stack nicely on top of each other.

 - Easy to browse through and get reacquainted with favorites.
 The boxes are portable so you can set it on the kitchen table, sip some tea and flip through the cards to see what catches your eye.

-- When removing a card to prepare the recipe, keep it clean and protect it by using one of the simple methods given toward the bottom of this post.
+- When removing one to begin cooking, protect it by using one of the simple methods given toward the bottom of this article.

-This is a great way to keep track of which recipes are tried and true–if they’re in the card file box, you know they’re good.
+This is a great way to manage all the tried and true–if they’re in the file box, you know they’re good.

-If you find it redundant to write out cookbook recipes, take a card and fill out the recipe name plus the cookbook and page number where it can be found.
-File the card as you normally would in your collection of recipes.
-You no longer need to search through or remember which book had a certain recipe, just look it up in your recipe card system.
+If you find it redundant to write out cookbook recipes, take a card and fill out the name of the dish plus the cookbook and page number where it can be found.
+File it as you normally would in your collection.
+You no longer need to search through or remember which book had a certain recipe, just look it up in your card system.

-- Continue with the basic categories like Desserts, Beverages, Casseroles, Slow Cooker, etc. Also create categories like Homemade Cleaners, DIY recipes, Special Occasions (great to keep all your Christmas favorites in a Christmas category).
-By creating your own recipe filing system, category setup options are unlimited.
+- Continue with the basic sections such as Desserts, Beverages, Casseroles, Slow Cooker, etc. Also create a spot for things like Homemade Cleaners, DIY Mixes, Special Occasions (great to stash all your Christmas favorites in a Christmas category).
+By creating your own filing system, category setup options are unlimited.

-- Working with original copies of recipes, you’ll find they soon get covered in flour and grease and maybe even have a bit of dough stuck on them.
-To preserve the cards and keep them clean, place a little hook on the inside of a cupboard door, hang a clamp off it and use it to clip and hold onto a recipe card.
-Place the hook so that the recipe will hang at eye level and above the counter space that you will be using.
+- Working with original copies, you’ll find they soon get covered in flour and grease and maybe even have a bit of dough stuck on them.
+To preserve the cards and keep them clean, place a little hook on the inside of a cupboard door, hang a clamp off it and use it to clip and hold onto a card.
+Place the hook so that the instructions will hang at eye level and above the counter space that you will be using.

-- If you prepare recipes on a kitchen island that has no overhead cupboard, that’s easy enough to manage by protecting recipes with a plastic bag (tip #47) or even a plastic sheet protector and setting it on the counter beside you while you work.
+- If you prepare dishes on a kitchen island that has no overhead cupboard, that’s easy enough to manage by protecting hard copies with a plastic bag (tip #47) or even a plastic sheet protector and setting it on the counter beside you while you work.

 Maintaining and collecting recipes is a wonderful hobby and a great way to keep favorites from being lost.
-Once you have an ideal card system in place–organizing recipes isn’t such an overwhelming job after all :).
+Once you have an ideal system in place–organizing your “keepers” isn’t such an overwhelming job after all :).